JuliaActors/Supervisors.jl/README.md

 [![Build Status](https://github.com/JuliaActors/Supervisors.jl/workflows/CI/badge.svg)](https://github.com/JuliaActors/Supervisors.jl/actions)
 [![Coverage](https://codecov.io/gh/JuliaActors/Supervisors.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaActors/Supervisors.jl)

 This library provides `:supervisor` actors for supervising other child actors.
 A child actor can either be another :supervisor or any other kind of actor in the `Actors` framework.
 A `:supervisor` actor has a standard set of interface functions including functionality for tracing and error reporting.

 Supervisors are used to build a hierarchical actor structure called a supervision tree, a nice way to structure a fault-tolerant application.

+With `Supervisors` you specify your supervision tree in an implementation module, which lets you start your supervised actors application.